philipperemy/philipperemy.github.io/_posts/2016-11-04-tinder-deep-learning.md

 ![png](/images/tinder/7.png){: .center-image }
 ![png](/images/tinder/8.png){: .center-image }

 Not too bad right?
 We want to create a model that can predict the label (LIKE or NOPE) associated to each image.
-For this, we use what we call an image classification model.
+For this, we use what we call an image classification model and more precisely a Convolutional Neural Network here.

 ## Deep Learning Model part